 The treatments needed to address cancer can sometimes cause unpleasant side effects.
 You may experience these symptoms during treatment or even years later.
 Fortunately, rehabilitation can often help.

 At SoutheastHEALTH, we have a team of occupational, physical and speech therapists with specific training in oncology rehabilitation.
-Talk with your provider if you believe you would benefit from a referral to therapy.
+Talk with your provider or nurse navigator to see if you would benefit from a referral to therapy.

 Here are some of the oncology rehabilitation services we offer.